 The book and movie were not so far-fetched in terms of collegiate experiments in co-ed living during the 1970s.
 In some colleges men and women lived in the same dorms, shared bathrooms and showers, and had nude co-ed swims.
 Weekly nude co-ed swimming was practiced at Antioch College in Yellow Springs, Ohio as well as at Adams House at Harvard, which had a magnificent indoor pool.
 So in some college and university situations women’s liberation did not mean suiting the boys but unsuiting the girls.

 However, swimming competitions on the Olympic level, both nationally and internationally, required suits on both men and women.
 This example of boys’ pre-speedo swimming briefs is just a notch above swimming in underwear.
+When wet, nothing left to the imagination!

 The End of Boys Swimming Naked